tylorr/assetman/README.md

 assetman all images audio  # Convert all files that match audio and images filter

-assetman convert "images/sprite*.psd" # Convert all files that match provided filer (Be careful with quotes)
+assetman convert "images/sprite*.psd" # Convert all files that match provided filter (Be careful with quotes)
 ```

 ## License